University Blog Service

 Normal Service Availability

 The University Blog Service is designed to be available for customer use 24-hours-per-day, seven days-per-week, 365 days-per-year (24/7/365) excluding scheduled maintenance times.
-Routine requests (for example, creating a new blog for a project) are typically addressed within three business days.

 Unscheduled maintenance tasks that require service downtime will be announced as soon as possible on the ITS Services Status page.

 The University Blog Service is dependent on the uTexas Enterprise Directory (TED), ITS MySQL Service, ITS Virtual Services as well as the campus network and related systems.
-The availability of those services will have a direct impact on blogsthe availability of the University Blog Service.
+The availability of those services will have a direct impact on the availability of the University Blog Service.

-Subscribers (users) of the service and identified owners/administrators agree to be aware of and adhere to the university's Acceptable Use Policy.
+All users agree to be aware of and adhere to the university's Acceptable Use Policy.

-University Blog Service subscribers agree to:
+University Blog Service users agree to:

 - Not post or store any Category-I data in the University Blog Service.